Guscraftin/bot_XperPool/README.md

 - Suggestion system.

 ## Database
-- Items: Items for sale in the shop.
+- **Items**: List of items available for purchase in our shop.
-- LogMissions: log when a member react to a mission.
-- Member: score of a member for the economic system.
+- **LogMissions**: Track of member reactions to missions with detailed logs.
+- **Member**: Track the information and the score of each member.
-- Missions: all mission send in public channel.
+- **Missions**: Stay updated on all missions shared in our public channel.
+- **Tickets**: Information about past and current tickets.

 ## Bot Installation